machal/cssmine-content/content/css3-gradients.md

   linear-gradient(lightgreen, darkgreen);
 ```

-### Gradient, Formerly Known as the Thing From “prefix” Hell
+### Gradient, Formerly Known as the Thing From “Prefix” Hell

 Nowdays, gradients are not a big deal.
 However, browsers in various stages of
 specification development have implemented various stages of the actual